AlexGilleran/jsx-control-statements/README.md

 Note that a `<For>` *cannot* be at the root of a `render()` function in a React component, because then you'd potentially have multiple components without a parent to group them which isn't allowed.
 As with `<If>`, the same rules as using `Array.map()` apply - each element inside the loop should have a `key` attribute that uniquely identifies it.

+## Nested Control Statements
+Didn't use to work but are supported as of 1.0.2 :).

 ## How To Use
 First up, obviously: